|The Public Paperfolding History Project

-The forms derived from the Doubly Blintz Basic Fold (or more correctly those forms which can be identified since some cannot), among them the Salt-Cellar, the Pepperpot, the Travel Bag, the Flat Flower and the Collar, are also, again with one possible exception, previously unknown.
+The forms derived from the Doubly Blintzed Square (or more correctly those forms which can be identified since some cannot), among them the Salt-Cellar, the Pepperpot, the Travel Bag, the Flat Flower and the Collar, are also, again with one possible exception, previously unknown.
 The exception in this case is the Salt Cellar.
 A reference to paper salt-cellars occurs in the November 1836 issue of The Lady's Book, a women's magazine published in Philadelphia, USA.
 Unfortunately, since there is no illustration it is impossible to be know whether these paper salt-cellars are the design familiar to us, or simply paper screwed into a basic dish-like form.

 What are we to make of all this?
 Were all these designs invented by Froebel (in which case he should surely be a contender for the title of Father of Paperfolding) or by his immediate followers, or had they previously existed but never been mentioned or pictured before?
 The answer is, of course, that we do not know, but it seems most likely that most of them, at least, are discoveries of Froebel and his immediate followers, and in particular those developed from the Doubly and Triply Blintzed Basic Forms.
-Elsewhere in the literature these two forms are called the first and second groundforms and are attributed to Froebel himself.
+Elsewhere in the literature these two forms are called the second and third groundforms and are attributed to Froebel himself.

 There is one anomaly to consider.
 One of the illustrations in the book "Hanenpoot" which Willem Bilderdijk wrote and illustrated for his young son Julius Willem in 1806, shows a version of the Chinese Junk design that is blunt at one end and pointed at the other, the pointed end being arranged as a continuation of the line of the main deck of the boat.
 As far as I am aware there is no other illustration of this type of Chinese Junk in the Western European literature.
 All the others have either two blunt ends, or, if is pointed, it sticks upwards like a sail.
 There are however several illustrations of Chinese Junk like designs from Japan, the earliest dating to 1704, which do have pointed ends arranged in the main plane of the design.
 These are usually referred to as takara-bune or treasure ships.
 It is possible, therefore, that the version drawn by Willem Bilderdijk was somehow imported from Japan and that there is no direct connection between this 1806 illustration and the Froebelian version.
 However, the evidence is clearly inconclusive and for now at least it remains a mystery.

 'Die Praxis Des Kindergartens' by Auguste Koehler, which was published in 1873, and which we have already met in translation, states that in Froebel's time only one method of developing a square was known, that of folding the corners inwards (ie blintzing the square).
 The author says that he developed a second method, that of folding the edges inwards, (ie bookfolding the square) which was published in his earlier work relating to paperfolding.
 (The footnote identifies this as 'Kindergarten and Elementarklasse.
 II Jahrang.
 Weimar.
 Bohlau 1861', but I have not been able to trace a copy of this work.)
 To modern folders this may seem an unimportant distinction, but this discovery seems to have led Auguste Koehler to design the Pig, which is first published in this work (or, perhaps, in the earlier work which I cannot find).
 Modern folders are not generally over-impressed with the Pig design, yet it was revolutionary in its time.
-In their book 'Froebel's Occupations', published in 1896, Kate Douglas Wiggin and Nora Archibald Smith call it design the crowning glory of the sequence, a star of the purest ray and the first magnitude.'
+In their book 'Froebel's Occupations', published in 1896, Kate Douglas Wiggin and Nora Archibald Smith call it the crowning glory of the sequence, a star of the purest ray and the first magnitude.'
 And so it was.